 For every insatiable cycling appetite, someone is dreaming about a new way to tear the tread off the tires of any rider willing to take on the challenge.
 The Northwest trails map looks like a child’s coloring book—so many squirrelly lines as to be scarcely intelligible—and still, riders are forging new adventures.

-From a lunchtime escape to a months-long journey, OTM has sought out the toughest, most breathtaking and the craziest rides for Northwest riders to attempt in 2011.
+From a lunchtime escape to a months-long journey, we sought out the toughest, most breathtaking and the craziest rides for Northwest riders to attempt.

 “Epic is a debated term,” says Alan Jacob, the secretary and treasurer for Spokane Rocket Velo, a local race team promoting bicycle riding and racing in the Spokane area.
 “Some folks will define it as a long, grueling ride.
 That’s too easy.”
 Unless there’s imminent danger of death, he says, you haven’t got epic.

-Ronde van Palouse (Tour of the Palouse), which takes place this month, fulfills Jacob’s criteria for the word.
+Ronde van Palouse (Tour of the Palouse) fulfills Jacob’s criteria for the word.
 “It’s not a charity ride.
 It’s not a tickling contest.
 People are out to hurt each other,” he says.

 This 71- and 48-mile USA Cycling-sanctioned course is not for beginners.
 Spokane Rocket Velo has aimed to create a highly competitive race to attract racers from all over the country.